 Yerevan is the capital and biggest city in Armenia.
 It’s a big city with plenty of things to do that’ll keep you entertained for a few days.
-However, there’s much more to Armenia than just Yerevan, so it’s important that you travel to the rest of the country and get to know its beautiful travel attractions.
+However, there’s much more to Armenia than just Yerevan, so it’s important that you travel to the rest of the country and get to know its beautiful landmarks.
 One way of doing it is through day trips from Yerevan.

-Armenia is a rather small country and Yerevan is nicely located in the center (roughly) which makes almost all the country reachable through a day trip.
+Armenia is a rather small country and Yerevan is nicely located in the center (roughly) which makes almost all of the country reachable through a day trip.
 If you decide to travel to Armenia, you can quickly establish a base in Yerevan and do several day trips.
 This way you’ll enjoy the most of Yerevan and the rest of Armenia.

-In this post we will explore the best day trips from Yerevan, explaining why they are interesting, how to get there, how much time does it take and why you should visit them.
+In this post we will explore the best day trips from Yerevan, explaining why they are interesting, how to get there, how much time it takes, and why you should visit them.
 We have been to many of these attractions, but we have asked a few fellow bloggers to pitch in their favorite day trips from Yerevan.

 Best day trips from Yerevan

 Nonetheless, Khor Virap is more than a lookout to Mount Ararat; it’s a charming monastery and one of the most important pilgrimage sites with an important history behind it.
 This is where Gregory the Illuminator was kept in a pit for 14 years before he cured King Trdat III of a disease.

 The Garni Temple is fairly close to Yerevan and one of Armenia’s most popular tourist destinations.
 Also known as the temple of the sun god Mihr, the Garni temple is a completely different attraction from all the monasteries and religious points of interest in Armenia.
 It’s the only pagan temple on this list and the biggest symbol of a pagan Pre-Christian Armenia.